Ecosystems are showing symptoms of resilience loss

-Ecosystems are prone to non-linear dynamics that can shift their function and structure from one configuration to another.\textsuperscript{1,2} Examples of such regime shifts include the transitions from forest to savannas,\textsuperscript{3} the collapse of coral reefs,\textsuperscript{4} kelp forest to urchin barrens,\textsuperscript{5} peatland transitions,\textsuperscript{6} or the emergence of hypoxic dead zones in coastal systems.\textsuperscript{7,8} Over 30 different types of regime shifts at the ecosystem scale have been reported in the literature.\textsuperscript{9} Yet predicting when and where will they occur remains challenging for most ecosystems.\textsuperscript{10} Understanding the answer is deeply related to our ability to observe and measure resilience.
+Ecosystems are prone to non-linear dynamics that can shift their function and structure from one configuration to another (1,2).
+Examples of such regime shifts include the transitions from forest to savannas (3), the collapse of coral reefs (4), kelp forest to urchin barrens (5), peatland transitions (6), or the emergence of hypoxic dead zones in coastal systems (7,8).
+Over 30 different types of regime shifts at the ecosystem scale have been reported in the literature (9).
+Yet predicting when and where they will occur remains challenging for most ecosystems (10).
+Understanding this is deeply related to our ability to observe and measure resilience.

-Resilience is the ability of a system to withstand disturbances without losing its function, structure, and hence its identity.\textsuperscript{11--13} A plethora of metrics have been used to approximate resilience, yet the most simple and cross-system indicators used are based on recovery time.\textsuperscript{11,14,15} Time being a common dimension to any dynamical system lends itself for the development of generic proxies of resilience.\textsuperscript{1} Complex systems when close to critical transitions leave statistical signatures on the time series of its observables known as \emph{critical slowing down}.\textsuperscript{1,16,17} It means that the system takes longer to recover after a small disturbance, which translates into increases in variance, autocorrelation, and skewness or flickering.\textsuperscript{1,10} Similar indicators exist for spatial data which includes spatial correlations, discrete Fourier transforms, spatial variance, skewness, power spectrums, and patch-size distributions.\textsuperscript{18} These methods however have some limitations.
-They require long time series to detect useful signals,\textsuperscript{10} and they can fail when regime shifts are driven by stochastic processes.\textsuperscript{19,20}
+Resilience is the ability of a system to withstand disturbances without losing its function, structure, and hence its identity (11,12).
+Formally, it is the size of the system's basin of attraction (11,13,14).
+Several metrics have been used to approximate resilience including the depth of the basin, slope, distance to the threshold, probability of tipping, resistance, elasticity, among others (14); yet the simplest and cross-system indicators used are based on recovery time (11,15,16).
+Complex systems when close to critical transitions leave statistical signatures in the time series of its observables known as \emph{critical slowing down} (1,17,18).
+It means that the system takes longer to recover after a small disturbance, which translates into increases in variance, autocorrelation, and skewness or flickering (1,10).
+Similar indicators exist for spatial data which includes spatial correlations, discrete Fourier transforms, spatial variance, skewness, power spectrums, and patch-size distributions (19).
+These methods however have some limitations.
+They require long time series to detect useful signals (10), and they can fail when regime shifts are driven by stochastic processes (20,21).